Lisa Parker's Story

-Parker's Animal Rescue is a local non-profit 501 (c) (3) organization.
-Lisa Parker is a Durango, CO native who has been rescuing dogs in remote areas of the Four Corners for more than ten years.
-Lisa, with the support of her husband, Eric, officially launched Parker's Animal Rescue in the spring of 2014 after taking in a litter of 6 day old bottle-feeding puppies.
-Since that day, Parker's Animal Rescue has developed a diverse team of foster homes and volunteers who, along with our community partners, create a network of opportunity for dogs in need.
-Parker's Animal Rescue also works closely with local and regional humane societies, Dogster and similar organizations to rescue, transport, care for and re-home dogs and puppies in need in the surrounding areas.
+Parker's Animal Rescue is a local non-profit 501 (C) (3) organization.
+Lisa Parker is a Durango, CO native who has been rescuing animals in remote areas of the Four Corners for more than ten years.
+Lisa officially launched Parker's Animal Rescue in the spring of 2014 after taking in a litter of 6 day old bottle-feeding puppies.
+Since that day, Parker's Animal Rescue has developed a diverse team of foster homes and volunteers who, along with our community partners, create a network of opportunity for animals in need.
+Parker's Animal Rescue also works closely with local and regional humane societies, Dogster and similar organizations to rescue, transport, care for and rehome dogs and puppies in need in the surrounding areas.

 The rescue work never stops!